oinone/oinone-docs/en/UserManual/Designers/WorkflowDesigner/node-actions.md

 :::

+### 2.Automatic Approval

-+ Automatic Approval: After enabling this function, preset conditions are supported.
+After enabling this function, preset conditions are supported.
 If the conditions are met, the approval will be completed automatically, which can improve approval efficiency.
   - Basic Configuration: You need to select "Auto Approve" or "Auto Reject" to determine the default operation of the system when the conditions are met.
   - Condition Settings
     * Add Conditions: Multiple conditions can be added.
 You can manually drag and drop conditions to adjust the order, and the execution priority will change accordingly.
 If no conditions are set and automatic approval is enabled, the system will complete the automatic approval, and the configured approver information will not be displayed.